abdulrahmanabdi/List-Application-Svelte/README.md

 #Svelte Firebase Authentication User Based To do List

-This is the example repo for a svelte application using firebase authentication.
+Repository for a svelte application using firebase authentication.

 Features of App
 User can register.